RaidTheory/Godot-Mixamo-Animation-Retargeter/README.md

 ## Usage

-1. Import your Mixamo FBX file(s) into your Godot project.
+1. Import your Mixamo FBX file(s) into your Godot project using ufbx.
 2. In the FileSystem dock, right-click on the FBX file(s) you want to retarget.
 3. Select "Retarget Mixamo Animation" from the context menu.
 4. Choose a destination folder for the exported animation(s).
 5. The plugin will automatically update the import settings, retarget the animation(s), and save them as .res files in the specified folder.
 6. Ensure your character model has a Skeleton3D node named "Skeleton" for the exported animations to work correctly.
+7. Ensure your Character Skeleton is also retargeted using Bone Mapping.
+This ensures both the animation and the skeleton will share the same bone names.
-7. Add the exported .res files to an AnimationLibrary and you should be able to play the animations in your scene.
+8. Add the exported .res files to an AnimationLibrary and you should be able to play the animations in your scene.

 ## Requirements